weikunhan/leetcode-summary-python/special_case/README.md

 ## Topological Sort

-In computer science, a topological sort or topological ordering of a directed graph is a linear ordering of all vertices of a directed acyclic graph (its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering) [Wikipedia](https://en.wikipedia.org/wiki/Topological_sorting)
+In computer science, a topological sort or topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering.
+For instance, the vertices of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this application, a topological ordering is just a valid sequence for the tasks.
+A topological ordering is possible if and only if the graph has no directed cycles, that is, if it is a directed acyclic graph (DAG).
+[Wikipedia](https://en.wikipedia.org/wiki/Topological_sorting)

-To solve this kind of problem, you need two steps: 1)initial graph, 2)prune graph
+To solve this kind of problem, you need two steps: 1)initial graph, 2)use BFS to prune graph.

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |